ixtenu/acmerc/README.md

   windows (the inverse of the built-in `Putall` command, which executes `Put` on all dirty windows).
 Useful after an operation like `git pull` has updated many open files.
-- [bin/Eput](bin/Eput) is a crude solution for post-hoc expansion of tabs to spaces within Acme.
-A better solution is to use one of the [Acme forks](links.md#forks) that implement tab expansion.

 ## Miscellaneous